Pitigoi94/me_cris/README.md

 ![20250513_182739](https://github.com/user-attachments/assets/decf5761-a0f6-4565-920f-ac44ba4fd21d)

 I also show you a small demonstration application, it's about displaying temperature and humidity using DHT22 and a 0.96" OLED display.
-The circuit is simple, DHT22 is connected to pin D7 and the display is on the I2C interface, so SDA and SCL, and you can find the program below.
+The circuit is simple, DHT22 is connected to pin D7 and the display is on the I2C interface, so we are using SDA and SCL signals, and you can find the program below.
 Customize it as you wish. 🤓

 ![20250513_184421](https://github.com/user-attachments/assets/d747b125-022e-4b65-bef4-bf65bd3acc0f)